I implemented IAM authentication from AgentCore Runtime to AgentCore Gateway using MCP Proxy for AWS

 Architecture Overview

-Gateway calls will use IAM authentication, and Runtime calls will also use IAM authentication for simplicity.
+Gateway calls will use IAM authentication, and for simplicity, Runtime calls will also use IAM authentication.

 CleanShot 2026-01-18 at 15.04.56@2x

-For the complete Terraform code, please refer to the repository below:
+For the complete Terraform code, please refer to this repository:

 https://github.com/yuu551/runtime-to-gateway-for-iam

-Since AgentCore has two layers of authentication for Runtime and Gateway, let's clarify the terminology first:
+Since AgentCore involves authentication at two levels (Runtime / Gateway), let's clarify the terminology first:

 • Runtime Inbound Auth